LudvigAlmvaang/little-lemon-react/README.md

 ## Introduction

 This is my Capstone project for Meta Front-End Developer Professional Certificate; a Coursera specialization by Meta.
-For this I have created a wireframe and prototype in Figma, and then the final front-end for a web app using the React library.
+The primary tasks are to create a wireframe for the web app in Figma, then move on to making a prototype in Figma, then lastly to create the web app in React and make sure that the "reserve a table" function works.

 ## Wireframe